Cement HSN Code 6810 and GST Rate 2026: Complete Guide

 Explore Gimbooks HSN/SAC code & GST Rate finder

-While no general exemption exists for cement manufacturing, certain commodities and conditions enjoy lower or zero GST rates in 2025:
+While no blanket exemption exists for cement manufacturing, certain commodities and conditions continue to enjoy reduced GST rates:

 Cement articles for rural infrastructure | 5 | Under specified housing schemes |